 Growing from seed is much more affordable than buying plants, so it’s a good idea to make that a priority in your planning.
-One of the best ways to get your seeds started early is to start them indoors.
-You can get an expensive setup at your local gardening shop, or you can upcycle things that you likely already have lying around your house.
+One of the best ways to get your seeds started early is to sprout them indoors.
+You can get an expensive setup at your local gardening shop, or you can upcycle things that you likely already have laying around your house.
 Let’s look at the upcycling options.

-Here are 5 ideas for making your own DIY Upcycled Seed Starters:
+Here are five ideas for making your own DIY upcycled seed starters:

-If you try to live an eco-friendly lifestyle, the thought of using disposable K-Cups for your morning cup of Joe may abhor you.
+If you live an eco-friendly lifestyle, the thought of using disposable K-Cups for your morning cup of Joe may abhor you.
 However, if you secretly love your Keurig and want to figure out a more environmentally sound way to reuse those tiny plastic cups, they make great seed starters.
-The hole that gets punched in the bottom of them is perfect for soil drainage too.
+The hole that punched in the bottom of them during brewing is perfect for soil drainage too.

 Toilet Paper Rolls